| Texas

 Park roads

-The state also has about 88 Park Roads and Recreation Roads,
+state also has 88 or so Park Roads and

 which provide access to state and national parks and other designated